amb26/ponder/content/wip/2025-09-26-this-week's-reactive-chats.md

 I recapped to Patrick the [archaeology of glitches](/post/2025-07-01-archaeology-of-glitches) I had done in 2024, now written up in their own page.
 He had also been intrigued whether Adapton implemented the same algorithm as commodity signals and had come to pretty much the same conclusion.
 He also bemoaned the fact that such work had long been going on in separate silos with essentially no cross-citation or cross-pollination.
-One isloated exception was the Rust incremental computation framework [salsa](https://github.com/salsa-rs/salsa) which is influenced both by Adapton and the JS incremental view framework [glimmer](https://github.com/glimmerjs/glimmer-vm).
+One isolated exception was the Rust incremental computation framework [salsa](https://github.com/salsa-rs/salsa) which is influenced both by Adapton and the JS incremental view framework [glimmer](https://github.com/glimmerjs/glimmer-vm).